 Welcome to the Hydrometeorology and Remote Sensing (HyDROS) Laboratory

 The HyDROS laboratory is a proud part of the University of Oklahoma (OU).
 We are located in the National Weather Center (NWC), Norman, Oklahoma.
 The HyDROS Lab is associated with the Advanced Radar Research Center (ARRC), Water Technology for Emerging Regions Center (WaTER), and the School of Civil Engineering & Environmental Science (CEES).
 The HyDROS Lab is a transdisciplinary research unit with synergy at the interface of remote sensing technology, water, weather, and climate.
-Scales of interest for modeling and prediction include the local, state, regional and global scales.
+Scales of interest for modeling and prediction include the local, state, regional and global scale.

 HyDROS' Mission is to propose technological solutions for mitigating the impacts of climate change and natural hazards through interdisciplinary research and education by using the latest remote sensing technology, information technology, and hydrological models in collaboration with private and public organizations at both local and international levels for the creation of a resilient society.